 Once you know what your competition is doing, you can:

-- Take an aggressive approach and attempt to gain market share
+- Take an aggressive approach and attempt to gain market share.

 A key performance indicator (KPI) in ecommerce, CAC is the calculation of the total cost of acquiring a new customer.
-CAC is crucial for Shopify merchants because if your customer acquisition cost is greater than your revenue for long enough, your store will be out of business (in more than just one country!)
+CAC is crucial for Shopify merchants because if your customer acquisition cost is higher than your revenue for long enough, your store will be out of business (in more than just one country!)

 CAC generally includes factors like marketing costs, salaries, etc., divided by the number of customers acquired: